katieloesch/hunting-buddy/README.md

 ## <a name="wins"></a> 8.
 Wins

+- vite
+- styled components

 ## <a name="takeaways"></a> 9.
 Key Learnings & Takeaways

 ## <a name="future-improvements"></a> 10.
 Future Improvements

+- more themes in addition to light/dark theme to customise app

 <!--